 Authority: All individuals executing this Contract on behalf of Contractor represent and warrant that they are authorized to execute and deliver this Contract on behalf of Contractor.

-IN WITNESS WHEREOF, the parties have executed this Contract effective on the Beginning Date, above.
+IN WITNESS WHEREOF, the Parties have executed this Contract to begin on the Effective Date.